-Great companies typically have the manager, bookkeeper, and the accounting manager review invoices and books to prevent mistakes and watch for indication of fraudulent activity.
+Great companies typically have the manager, bookkeeper, and accounting manager review invoices and books to prevent mistakes and watch for indication of fraudulent activity.

 Verify the role communication plays between the management company, board members, and the HOA’s members.
 While HOA management companies are traditionally associated with the enforcement of governing documents, the role they play in consolidating and sharing information is as important.
-Whether they are acting as the go-between between the vendors and the board or helping to create and the disseminate a solid communication strategy alerting homeowners of a coming change, most management companies live and die by their communication skillset.
+Whether they are acting as the go-between between the vendors and the board or helping to create and disseminate a solid communication strategy alerting homeowners of a coming change, most management companies live and die by their communication skillset.

 Communication is a huge part of an effectively operating HOA.
 You and your fellow board members are volunteers, so having a management company who can do all the heavy lifting frees up valuable time for you to focus on other things that your manager can’t do.